 Memorable Manitobans: Jeremiah “Jerry” Robinson (1844-1930)

-Born in the province of Quebec on 5 May 1844, cousin of T. D. Robinson and William Robinson, he entered the dry goods business at London, Ontario, then he went to Mitchell, Ontario, and started business for himself.
+Born in the province of Quebec on 5 May 1844, cousin of Thomas D. Robinson and William Robinson, he entered the dry goods business at London, Ontario, then he went to Mitchell, Ontario, and started business for himself.
 He came to Manitoba in 1878 and opened a store at Emerson which burned in 1881.
 He then opened a general department store in Winnipeg, at the foot of Notre Dame Avenue, which grew into one of the largest retail establishments in Manitoba.
 He served as a director of the Northern Trust Company.
 In later years he purchased a farm at Warren and raised horses.
-His daughter Georgina married J. Y. Reid.
+He had a daughter, Georgina Robinson (c1874-1966, wife of John Y. Reid).
 He died at Winnipeg on 1 December 1930 and was buried in the Elmwood Cemetery.

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.